AyushJam/Single-Cycle-CPU/README.md

 ### Grading

-Assignment 3 (ALU + Load/Store) and 4 (Branch) use the same test bench, and only differ in the test cases.
-Therefore if you submit the same code for both that is perfectly fine.
-However, if you have trouble implementing branching, you are advised to ensure that the ALU and Load/Store are correctly implemented so you get full credit for A3.
+Assignment `alu_loadstore` (ALU + Load/Store) and `singlecycle` (Full single cycle CPU) use the same test bench, and only differ in the test cases.
+You are strongle advised though to implement the ALU first to make debugging easier.

-## HowTo

-Fork this repostiry (`EE2003-2021/a3`) into your namespace so that you can edit and push changes.

-The `run.sh` script performs all the steps required to compile and test your code.
-The `iverilog` compiler is used for running the verilog simulations.

-**IMPORTANT**: do not rename files or create new files - otherwise the auto-grader will not recognize it.
-Even if you change the `.drone.yml` file, the system will repeat the tests with different configuration files, and your changes will most likely not be recognized then.

-Once you have confirmed that your code passes all the tests, commit all the changes, tag it for submission, and push to your repository.

-## Date

-Due Midnight, Sep 25, 2021
+You first need to demo your code to the TAs in simulation, and then add the appropriate wrapper code to demonstrate it working on the FPGA hardware.